AnsgarGeers/AGPOwershellPublic/README.md

-# AGPOwershellPublic
-Public Powershell Scripts
+# AGPowerShellPublic## Public Powershell ScriptsThis is a Collection of my own Scripts and found on the Internet## Topics are:1.
+PowerShell General2.
+System Center Configuration Manager (SCCM CB)3.
+System Management>....